MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Support for 15 languages**.
 The PC app and the HoloLens app now support the following languages: English (US, UK, Canada, Australia), French (France, Canada), German, Dutch (Netherlands), Chinese (China, Taiwan, Hong Kong), Japanese, Spanish (Spain), Italian, and Korean.

 - **Additional file formats**.
-You can now upload additional 3D model formats, such as PLY, OBJ, and STL.
+You can now upload PLY, OBJ, and STL 3D models.
 Node-based animiations are also supported now for FBX models.

 ### August 6, 2019
 [!include[pn-hololens](../includes/pn-hololens.md)] app version 104.1908.2001.0 fixes an issue in the July 23rd release of the [!include[pn-hololens](../includes/pn-hololens.md)] app that prevented the list of guides from being shown in the [!include[pn-hololens](../includes/pn-hololens.md)] application for Europe, Middle East, and Asia-based customers.
 We also released an updated version of the Power BI reporting template that fixes a bug related to missing data causing the report to break.